JacquesGariepy/reverse-engineering/README.md

 - [PyYAML](https://pyyaml.org/): For parsing YAML configuration files
 - [requests](https://docs.python-requests.org/en/master/): For making HTTP requests
 - [aider](https://github.com/paul-gauthier/aider): For interacting with language models

+## Extending ReverseEngineer

+ReverseEngineer is designed to be easily extensible.
+You can add new analysis types, support for additional programming languages, or integrate with other tools.
+Check out our [Developer Guide](DEVELOPER_GUIDE.md) for more information on how to extend ReverseEngineer.

 ## Contributing